Historic & Haunted Savannah, Georgia

 You will see the word “SCAD” all over Savannah.
 SCAD, Savannah College of Art and Design, is the world’s largest art school.
 SCAD features a community of working artists and musicians restoring and revitalizing the downtown area.
 Neighborhood galleries, museums, live performances, and the shopSCAD store showcase SCAD’s students’ talents and unique gifts.
 They also promote bike transportation throughout the large campus, which is obvious from the hundreds of bicycles you will see around town.

-My Favorite Hotel to Visit
+My Favorite Hotel to Stay At

 For overnight accommodations in Savannah with the best value and location, I recommend the luxurious Westin Savannah Harbor Golf Resort & Spa.
 The Westin has an outdoor pool overlooking the riverfront, spacious rooms complete with heavenly beds, and offers free ferry rides to River Street.